samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 ***Ghost Tower of Inverness.*** Ages ago, an archmage raised the mighty fortress of Inverness from the very rock of the Abbor-Alz.
 In the great inner tower of the keep, he hid his most prized possession: the Soul-Gem.
 Legend says this great white diamond fell from the sky and glowed with the brilliance of the sun, and its magic could drag mortal souls screaming from their bodies and trap them.
 The fortress was ruined long ago, but on foggy nights the great central tower still appears.

 ***Lost Caverns of Tsojcanth.*** The archmage [Iggwilv](/sources/dnd/dmg-2024/lore-glossary#Iggwilv) is said to have acquired much of her prowess from the hidden magic she discovered within the Lost Caverns of Tsojcanth (pronounced SAWJ-kahn).
 In these caverns she conducted experiments and rituals to increase her powers.
-One of these rituals led to her downfall, though, when she accidentally freed the demon lord [Graz’zt](/sources/dnd/dmg-2024/cosmology#Layers4547Azzagrat) from the prison where she had bound him.
-Though Graz’zt fled to the [Abyss](/sources/dnd/dmg-2024/cosmology#Abyss), Iggwilv was weakened and forced to abandon the caverns, but a secret cache of her treasure is said to remain.
+One of these rituals led to her downfall, though, when she accidentally freed the demon lord [Graz'zt](/sources/dnd/dmg-2024/cosmology#Layers4547Azzagrat) from the prison where she had bound him.
+Though Graz'zt fled to the [Abyss](/sources/dnd/dmg-2024/cosmology#Abyss), Iggwilv was weakened and forced to abandon the caverns, but a secret cache of her treasure is said to remain.
 [The Lost Caverns of Tsojcanth](/sources/dnd/qftis/the-lost-caverns-of-tsojcanth) are detailed in [Quests from the Infinite Staircase](/sources/dnd/qftis).

 ***Maure Castle.*** Maure Castle is a forlorn and foreboding place surrounded by boggy ground and scraggly trees.
 Rumors suggest that a tome holding eldritch lore of unimaginable evil is held within, guarded by a powerful demon.